-We have inferred from the P-T path derived from lowand high-strain rocks that the KMZ represents a retrograde shear zone deformed at relatively constant temperature, just warmer than the brittle-viscous transition in granitic rocks.
-Further, the mylonites record simultaneous retrograde grain growth and strike-slip deformation, explained by localized fluid flow through an active shear zone.
-Because the shear zone was hosted in dry, melt-depleted and strong granulitefacies rocks (e.g. Jackson, 2002; Afonso and Ranalli, 2004; Fitz Gerald et al., 2006) that retain migmatitic and gneissic fabrics, the bulk of the fluid must have been derived externally.
-The shear zone does not preserve pervasive hydrofractures, but does preserve very fine-grained mineral assemblages likely associated with diffusive mass transfer, as evidenced by a strain localization in a fine-grained polyphase aggregate with preferential growth of reaction products in dilatant sites.
-In addition, synkinematic fine-grained plagioclase have a different composition than prekinematic plagioclase cores (Table 1), a possible sign of nucleation from solution during deformation, after which fine-grained precipitates would have deformed by grain-size sensitive creep (Fukuda and Okudaira, 2013).
-Coupled to the inference of an external fluid source, the scarcity of veins and prevalence of a fine-grained assemblage lead to the inference that the shear zone was active at low fluid pressure conditions, and weakening relative to surrounding wall rocks was caused by reaction weakening, involving grain-size reduction and growth of relatively weak minerals (e.g. chlorite).
-These inferences imply that as soon as a retrograde shear zone has formed, and as long as it retains connection to a reservoir of fluids, such a shear zone is a long-lived, strain-weakening feature that controls the strength of the lower crust over its along-strike extent.
+We have inferred from the P-T path derived from low- and high-strain rocks that the KMZ represents a retrograde shear zone deformed at relatively constant temperature just warmer than the brittle-viscous transition in granitic rocks.
+Further, the mylonites record simultaneous retrograde grain growth and strike-slip deformation, explained by localised fluid flow through an active shear zone.
+Because the shear zone was hosted in dry, strong rocks melt-depleted and strong granulite facies rocks (e.g. Jackson, 2002; Afonso and Ranalli, 2004; Fitz Gerald et al., 2006) that retain migmatitic and gneissic fabrics, the bulk of the fluid must have been derived externally.
+The shear zone does not preserve hydrofractures, but does preserve very finegrained mineral assemblages likely associated with diffusive mass transfer, as evidenced by a strain localization in a fine grained polyphase aggregate with preferential growth of reaction products in dilatant sites.
+In addition, syn-kinematic fine grained plagioclase have different composition from pre-kinematic plagioclase cores (Table 1), a possible sign of nucleation from solution during deformation, after which fine grained precipitates would have deformed by grain size sensitive creep (Fukuda and Okudaira, 2013).
+Coupled to the inference of an external fluid source, the lack of veins and prevalence of a finegrained assemblage lead to the inference that the shear zone was active at low fluid pressure conditions, and weakening relative to surrounding wall rocks was caused by reaction weakening, involving grain size reduction and growth of relatively weak minerals (e.g. -chlorite).
+These inferences imply that as soon as a retrograde shear zone has formed, and as long as it retains connection to a reservoir of fluids, such a shear zone is a long-lived, strain weakening feature that controls the strength of the lower crust over its along-strike extent.